evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ### Driving Automation

-With the ADAS  level 2 system, you get the following driving automation features.
+With the DreamDrive  level 2 system, you get the following driving automation features.

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+With the DreamDrive  level 2 system, you get additional driving automation features to the ones listed above:

+With the DreamDrive Pro  level 2 system, you get additional driving automation features to the ones listed above:

 {{<evkxdisplayaddarticle />}}